Akuli/teek/docs/concurrency.rst

       to call it is from tkinter's event loop.
     * Because the method is called from tkinter's event loop, it must not block; that is, it can't wait until a message arrives to the queue from the thread.
-If there are no messages in the thread, it must do nothing.
+If there are no messages in the queue, it must do nothing.
     * Because the method can't wait for messages in the thread, and it can only check if there are messages, it must be ran repeatedly e.g. 20 times per second.
 The thread will then add a message to the queue, and the queue